 I wrote a 3-pages appeal letter telling the Examination Board about my journey and my Spiritual Awakening and how everything changed from that moment.
 I told them why I wanted to study and why I’m worth getting into the program.
 It was like a love letter.
 One of those strong, passionate, telling-it-like-it-is type of love letters.
 A statement.
 One of those strong and powerful I-am-worthy-and-you-better-see-me statements.
-I even attached a recommendation letter from one of my old lecturers – a letter that was meant for the Psychology department of that institution, written one year before (I’m really grateful for that recommendation letter.
-I read it again a few days ago and I’m humbled by my old lecturer’s words).
+I even attached a recommendation letter from one of my old lecturers – a letter that was meant for the Psychology department of that institution, written one year before (I’m really grateful for that recommendation letter, by the way).
 I did my part and I let God do the rest.
 And God sure did.
-The Board read it and reconsidered their decision.
+The Examination Board read it and reconsidered their decision.
 The university saw me and bet on me, but it wasn’t until after I first saw myself and bet on myself.
 And here we are 3 years later.
 It’s done.
 Well done.

 The story continues – just in a different way.
 Starting September I’m continuing with a Master’s in Media Studies at the same university.
 A dream I didn’t know I had until I took the time to follow my curiosity and let my curiosity lead me to where I am in the first place.
 And now further.

 Follow your curiosity and let it lead you to your innermost desires

 I decided to share this story for two reasons: